 Peter Malkin has been in the music business for over 20 years, serving as an A&R executive and brand consultant.
-In a recent YouTube video he spells out the hundreds of music services available to talent agents to find new music and to musicians to promote and sell their music online.
+In a recent spells out the hundreds of music services available to talent agents to find new music and to musicians to promote and sell their music online.
 Some of his recommendations are horribly outdated (Friendster for band profiles?) and I also think he’s missing a couple great new music services.

 Here’s His List and my two cents.